 - 2 tablespoons whole-grain mustard

 - Rinse and scrub potatoes, cut into cubes, about 1-1/2 inches.
 Add potatoes and 1 tablespoon salt to a large pot, completely cover potatoes with water and bring to a boil.
 Reduce heat to a low-boil.
 Cook until potatoes are tender when pierced with a fork, 15-20 minutes.
 Drain potatoes, cover, and set aside.

-- Add remaining ingredients, except red onions and celery, to the cashew/water mixture.
+- Add remaining ingredients, except red onion, celery, and dill to the creamed cashews.
 Whisk until well combined.
 Note: mayo will thicken up after several hours, and is best when made the night before.

-- Add onions and celery to potatoes, toss to combine.
+- Add onions, celery, and dill to potatoes, toss to combine.

 - Pour about 1 cup mayo over the potatoes, toss to combine.
 Add additional mayo for the ultimate creamy potato salad.
-Add additional salt if desired.
-Lightly sprinkle the top with paprika.
+Lightly sprinkle the potato mixture with paprika.

 Have you made this recipe?

 Tag @skinnyms on Instagram or hashtag it #skinnyms